jkcclemens/lan_clipboard/README.md

 ## [To do](https://github.com/jkcclemens/lan_clipboard/projects/1)

+## Compilation

+For both the server and client, clone the repo, move into the necessary directory, and `cargo build --release` that sucker.

+The binary will be `target/release`.
+Run it to see usage instructions, or see below.

+To successfully compile, you need a few dependencies!

+**Server/client**
+- [protocol buffers](https://developers.google.com/protocol-buffers/), including the `protoc` binary

+**Client**
+- X11 (xorg-dev) on Linux only

 ## Usage

 ### Server

 You need one of these!
-Clone the repo, go into `lan_clipboard_server`, and `cargo build --release` that sucker.

-The binary will be `lan_clipboard_server` in `target/release`.
-It has usage instructions if you run it without parameters, but I'll list them here, too.
+The server has usage instructions if you run it without parameters, but I'll list them here, too.

 ```
 usage: lan_clipboard_server [hostname:port] [certificate pem] [key pem]